jm-extend/Extend_CustomCartOffer/README.md

 This add-on solves the issue where cart offers are not displayed correctly, by moving the offer below the item-options in the cart.

-To install, the code has to be put in app/code/Extend, so you will end up with app/code/Extend/CustomCartOffers
+To install, the code has to be put in app/code/Extend, so you will end up with app/code/Extend/CustomCartOffer

 After copying the code, run

-bin/magento module:enable Extend_CustomCartOffers
+bin/magento module:enable Extend_CustomCartOffer
 and run the magento commands

 bin/magento setup:upgrade